-We submitted our proposals to the Chancellor some time ago which set out our stall quite clearly for a Statement able to deliver jobs and growth for the UK now, and in to the future.
+We submitted our proposals to the Chancellor some time ago which set out our stall quite clearly for a Statement able to deliver jobs and growth for the UK now, and into the future.

-Our five point plan concentrates on measures that will help the small business sector flourish by reducing costs, boosting private sector employment, and to lay the foundations for sustainable, positive economic growth.
+Our five-point plan concentrates on measures that will help the small business sector flourish by reducing costs, boosting private sector employment, and to lay the foundations for sustainable, positive economic growth.

 We are also calling for a cap on business rates of 2%.
 High street retailers are under the cosh, and if the Chancellor doesn’t want them to become an endangered species he needs to offer them a helping hand in some way, shape, or form.

-The Chancellor must act on this issue of rates to prevent a full blown crisis in the retailing sector.
+The Chancellor must act on this issue of rates to prevent a full-blown crisis in the retailing sector.
 And let’s not forget, all businesses would benefit from a cap on rates to reduce their outgoings, so in terms of how much this would help, it’s massive.

 We also think there needs to be a reduction in the costs of employment for business.
 This can be achieved by amending the current National Insurance holiday scheme which has had little success if you look at take-up.

 We’ve outlined the need to encourage more small business to make the jump from sole trader to employer.
-That is incentivising sole traders to employ – making the jump between one man band to employer.
+That is incentivising sole traders to employ – making the jump between one man band to the employer.